The peritoneum, or lining of the abdomen, can be viewed as an organ of its own, with its own special challenges when cancer strikes.

 Cancers that show spread only to the abdominal cavity may benefit from HIPEC.

 At City of Hope, we currently treat cancers of the

 Other cancers that may benefit from this procedure include peritoneal mesothelioma

 How do I become a patient?

-At City of Hope, our peritoneal surface malignancy team consists of a multidisciplinary group of experts in the field.
+At City of Hope, our peritoneal surface malignancy team consists of a multidisciplinary group of experts.
 We are one of the busiest HIPEC centers in Southern California, and continue to push the envelope in treating these difficult cancers.
 The team will evaluate your case and present options.
-Not everyone will be a candidate for HIPEC and aggressive surgery, but other treatments may be available.
+Not everyone will be a candidate for HIPEC, but other treatments may be available.

 Current Study Recruitment